Shapeshifter17/Shapeshifter17/README.md

 # Welcome to my GitHub profile

 My name is Andrei Barbulescu and I am a software developper based in Montreal.
-I'm comfortable doing back-end development in a dotnet environment (C#).
+I'm comfortable doing back-end development in a dotnet environment and I am willing to learn new technologies.

 ## Languages and tools